How to Grow and Care for Smoke Bush Plant

 Propagating Smoke Bush

-Propagate smoke bush by stem cuttings and planting seeds.
+Propagating the smoke bush by stem cuttings is preferred over planting seeds.
+Seeds will have very spotty results and may not offer showy flowering panicles.
 Stem cuttings are preferred because the results will duplicate the unique ornamental character displayed by its parent plant.
-To propagate smoke bush by stem cuttings, follow these steps:

 1. In the summer, choose a leafy stem the length of your hand.
 Select new softwood cuttings.